mami-project/draft-trammell-post-sockets/draft-trammell-taps-post-sockets.md

 # Acknowledgments

 Many thanks to Laurent Chuat and Jason Lee at the Network Security Group at ETH Zurich for contributions to the initial design of Post Sockets.
+Thanks to Martin Thomson and Michael Welzl for comments which have improved the document.

 This work is partially supported by the European Commission under Horizon 2020 grant agreement no. 688421 Measurement and Architecture for a Middleboxed